Dutch Caribbean Islands (BES)

 The Water Management Centre of the Netherlands (WMCN – Watermanagementcentrum Nederland) within Rijkswaterstaat (agency under the Dutch Ministry of Infrastructure and Environment) is the knowledge and information centre for the Dutch water system.
 Dutch water managers work at the regional and national level within the centre and aims to contribute towards uniform and optimal management of the Dutch water system.
 By collaborating together with the Dutch Meteorological Institute (KNMI), regional water boards, provinces, security regions and knowledge institutes, WMCN leverages this platform to be able to perform its duties to the best of their abilities and available knowledge.

 Aside from sitting in the hurricane belt, the BES islands will continue to be more vulnerable in the future under the impacts of climate change, such as increased frequency and intensity of extreme events and with sea level rise.
-KNMI currently has a hazard platform for weather, aviation and seismology for the BES islands.
-A generic model workflow for hydrology and coastal hydrodynamics will be applied under forecasting mode.
-Future climate scenarios will also be explored to further understand the adaptation potential.
-The results produced will be ingested into the KNMI hazard platform for the duration of this project.
+KNMI currently has a hazard platform (https://www.knmidc.org/weather/) for weather, aviation and seismology for the BES islands.
+A generic model workflow for hydrology and coastal hydrodynamics and flood impacts will be applied under forecasting mode.
+Hereto re-forecast data will be provided by KNMI from there HARMONIE model for storm Tammy (2023).
+Deltares will derive flood impact maps that can be displayed in the KNMI dashboard for the BES Islands.

 Partners